Healthy Cinnamon Sugar Cookies

 • These cookies are soft on the inside and have an outside layer of sugar.

-• They are easy to make and the recipe calls for simple pantry staples.
+• They are easy to make with simple pantry staples.

 • These cookies are lightened-up!